drasi-project/docs/docs/content/solution-developer/components/continuous-queries/_index.md

 In some instances, a single source change can result in multiple changes to the query result e.g. multiple records can be added, updated, and deleted.
 In such cases, the Continuous Query generates a single result change notification containing all the changes.
 This enables subscribed Reactions to treat the related changes atomically given they all arose from a single source change.

 ## Creation
-Continuous Queries are custom Kubernetes resources that you can create and manage using `Kubectl`.
+Continuous Queries can be created and managed using the `drasi` CLI tool.

 The easiest way to create a Continuous Query, and the way you will often create one as part of a broader software solution, is to:

-1. Create a YAML file containing the Continuous Query Resource Definition.
+1. Create a YAML file containing the Continuous Query definition.
 This can be stored in your solution repo and versioned along with all the other solution code / resources.
-1. Run Kubectl to apply the YAML file, creating the Continuous Query
+1. Run `drasi apply` to apply the YAML file, creating the Continuous Query

 When a new Continuous Query is created it:
 1. Subscribes to its Sources, describing the types of change it wants to receive.
 1. Queries its Sources to load the initial data for its query result.
 1. Begins processing the stream of SourceChangeEvents from its Sources that represent the sequence of low-level database changes that have occurred (inserts, updated, deletes) and translates them into changes to its query result.

-Here is a simple example of the resource definition for the Incident Alerting Continuous Query used in the example above:
+Here is a simple example of the definition for the Incident Alerting Continuous Query used in the example above:

 ```
-apiVersion: query.reactive-graph.io/v1
+apiVersion: v1
 kind: ContinuousQuery
-metadata:
 name: manager-incident-alert
 spec:
   sources:
     subscriptions: